 CityCrop creates connected vertical indoor gardens for growing organic fruit, vegetables, and herbs all year round, aided by a smartphone app for monitoring their growth.

-Following the success of this 2016 program, Startupbootcamp has already opened up applications for its 2017 IoT accelerator.
-If you’re working on a transformative device in the internet of things space and need help to develop that product into a business, click here for more details on applying.
+Following the success of this 2016 program, Startupbootcamp has already begun preparations for its 2017 IoT accelerator and are looking to talk to startups who are working on a transformative device in the internet of things space.
+If you need help on developing your product then click here for more details.

 Photos: Dan Taylor